minkphp/docs/en/index.rst

 ~~~~~~~~~~~~~~~~~

 Every ``find*()`` method will return ``Behat\Mink\Element\NodeElement`` instance
-and ``findAll()`` will return array of such instances.
-The fun part is you can
+and ``findAll()`` will return an array of such instances.
+The fun part is you
-make same old traversing on such elements too:
+can make same old traversing on such elements too:

 .. code-block:: php